 PIIRS Exploration Seminars are semester-long credit-bearing courses with an international-travel component that typically takes place over fall or spring break.
-PIIRS is pleased to announce its Exploration Seminars for the spring 2023.
+The fall 2023 slate of courses will be announced on September 1.

 ENG 448/THR 448/HUM 448/COM 440